gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

     interfaces: [`Node`, `RemoteFile`],
   }),
   {
-    schema, // schema you get as an argument from createSchemaCustomization actions, // the redux actions of gatsby also part of createSchemaCustomization }
+    schema,
+    actions,
+    // schema and actions are arguments on the `createSchemaCustomization` API }
 )
 ```